mattrips/scratchPad/Protocol Conformance.md

 In a given scope, a type may not be declared to conform to a protocol if a declaration of the conformance of the same type to the same protocol is visible in the scope.
 In a given scope, a type can conform to a protocol in only one way.
 This rule holds true even where competing declarations are conditional with disjoint conditions.

 #### Protocol Witness
 Given a protocol `p`, a *protocol requirement* `m` is a statement in the declaration of `p` that describes a member, such that, as a condition of a type `t` being able to conform to `p`, `t` must have a member satisfying the requirements of `m`.
 A member of `t` that satisfies the requirements of `m` is referred to as an implementation of `m`.

+If a type has only one
 A type may have more than one member that satisfies a given protocol requirement.

 &#9724; protocol witness
 : Given a declaration that a type conforms to a protocol and a protocol requirement of the protocol, the ***protocol witness*** for such protocol requirement is the most specialized implementation from among the implementations that are unconditionally accessible on the type.